Jira Data Center

 Shared database and storage

 Data Center supports the same databases that are supported for Jira Software Server.
-It also supports any shared file system, which stores: import/export files, plugins, Logos directory, shared caches, and any data directory which includes attachments, avatars and icons.
+It also supports shared file systems that store the following: import/export files, plugins, Logos directory, shared caches, and any data directory which includes attachments, avatars and icons.

 Additional Data Center considerations